 Lillian Hitchcock Coit

-Before 1866, there was no city fire department, and fires in the city, which broke out, were extinguished by several volunteer fire companies.
-At the age of fifteen she witnessed the Knickerbocker Engine Company Number Five responding to a fire atop Telegraph Hill.
+Before 1866, there was no city fire department, and the fires in the city that broke out were extinguished by several volunteer fire companies.
+At the age of fifteen, she witnessed the Knickerbocker Engine Company Number Five responding to a fire atop Telegraph Hill.
 Seeing that the Knickerbocker Company was shorthanded, she through her schoolbooks to the ground and helped, calling out to bystanders to help get the engine up the hill.
-After that Lillian became the Knickerbocker Engine Companies mascot.
+After that, Lillian became the Knickerbocker Engine Companies mascot.